Pedrolivares1980/events/readme.txt

 * User registration and login,
 * Business registration and login,
 * Creating events with a title, description, location, date, time,
-* View, edit o cancel any event or any booking of an this business event
+* View and edit any event of the company,
+*View, edit and cancel any booking in the users profile,
 * Dashboard with a list of events,
 * Events listing with filtering by date, location, or category,
 * Searching for an event using keywords,